 In general, the Husky Promise is available to UW students at all three campuses – Bothell, Seattle and Tacoma – who are Washington state residents and meet the eligibility criteria for the Pell Grant.
 It is also important to note that the Husky Promise is limited to 12 quarters of eligibility at the UW.

 Undocumented Washington residents can be eligible for the Husky Promise even if not receiving a Pell Grant.

 The Husky Promise is just one way the UW helps students pay for college.
-In 2018-19, over half of UW’s undergraduates received more than $400 million in financial aid.
-You must apply for financial aid by filing the FAFSA or WASFA by our priority date of January 15.
+You must apply for financial aid by filing the FAFSA or WASFA by our priority filing date.
+Visit Key Dates & Deadlines for the priority filing date.
 If you miss the priority date, you may still be considered for financial aid, but for limited types of aid.